viandrad3/viandrad3/README.md

 - 👋 Hi, I’m @viandrad3
-- 👀 I’m interested in  cbs
+- 👀 I’m interested in  aprender
-- 🌱 I’m currently learning  sla
+- 🌱 I’m currently learning  conteudos pelo alura
-- 💞️ I’m looking to collaborate on  pa
+- 💞️ I’m looking to collaborate ...
-- 📫 How to reach me  pa
+- 📫 How to reach me  ? anadando
+-

 <!---
 viandrad3/viandrad3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.